kgpmask/MASK-Event/README.md

 ## Dependencies
 Most of the dependencies used are pretty much the same as the ones used in the MASK repository:
 - `axios`: An API used for sending HTTP requests and testing.
+- `bcrypt`: A library to help has functions.
+- `cookie-parser`: Creates a cookie parser middleware.
 - `express`: A lightweight framework for running the server.
+- `express-validator`: A middleware for validating the body of requests.
 - `mongoose`: An ORM used to work with MongoDB.
 - `nunjucks`: A templating engine similar to Jinja.
 - `sass`: A preprocessor for making CSS files.